 Cobweb Houseleek, Spider Web Hens and Chicks

-Sempervivum arachnoideum 'Viridescens' is a low-growing, evergreen, perennial succulent, forming a mat of fleshy rosettes of bright red outer leaves and light-green centers in summer.
-Stems bearing pink flowers appear in summer on mature rosettes which die after flowering.
+Sempervivum arachnoideum 'Viridescens' is a low-growing succulent that forms a mat of rosettes of fleshy bright red outer leaves and light-green in the center.
+Stems bearing pink flowers appear in summer on mature rosettes, which die after flowering.

 USDA hardiness zones 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).

 Relatively easy to grow in a container or the rock garden, scree bed, wall crevice, trough, or alpine house.
 They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but many offsets will take its place.